+Step 1.
 Make sure your specification is clear and understandable.
-If you outsource your project to a offshore web development team, make sure you have a clear project specification to help your developers prepare a precise estimate, which will allow you to plan your expenses.
+If you outsource your project to an offshore web development team, make sure you have a clear project specification to help your developers prepare a precise estimate, which will allow you to plan your expenses.
 Any ambiguity will lead to a higher price.
-A detailed specification will allow you to avoid this risk.
+A detailed specification allows you to avoid this risk.

-Create an MVP first and then test it.
-Keep in mind that in certain cases a landing page can serve as an excellent and inexpensive MVP.
-Make sure your product will be in demand and consider all the errors that occur while testing.
+Step 2.
+Create an MVP first and test it.
+Keep in mind that in certain cases, a landing page can serve as an excellent and inexpensive MVP.
+Make sure your product will be in demand, and consider all the errors that occur while testing.
 Only then should you develop a complete solution.

+Step 4.
 Save on cloud hosting solutions.
 We use Amazon Web Services as the primary service for hosting web projects we create.
 AWS offers flexible pricing, with each service priced a la carte.
 This means you pay only for the services you use.
 This makes a lot of sense for server infrastructure, as traffic is unpredictable.
-This is especially true for startups as it’s hard to say when exactly they’ll attract the first wave of users.
-That’s why this pricing model suits startups best.
+This is especially true for startups, as it’s hard to say when exactly they’ll attract the first wave of users.
+That’s why the cloud pricing model suits startups best.

+Step 5.
 Think in advance.
 When selecting technologies for your web app, think about how you’ll support the app in the long run.
 Support will be easier if the app has a good architecture and optimized code from the very beginning.
 Any unsolved problems will appear later on and cause even worse problems.
 Support and maintenance should be considered when choosing the tech stack, as their consideration will simplify updates even if you decide to change software development service providers.
-For more on this topic, read our article on post-release product support at Yalantis.

 Different web apps use different development tools.
-This is the best evidence that there’s no best technology stack.
-You should choose your tech stack based on the specifics of your project.
-Solution architects at our outsourcing company consider your product requirements and turn them into an architecture and design that lay the foundation for a top-notch solution.
+This is the best evidence that there’s no single most effective technology stack.
+When choosing a technology stack for web application development, keep in mind the specifics of your project.
+Solution architects at our outsourcing company will consider your product requirements and turn them into an architecture and design that lay the foundation for a top-notch solution.
 Our agency can help you with this if you share your web app idea and expectations with us.
 Tell us what you want to achieve, and our technical experts will gladly suggest the best tools to make it happen.